Five of seven new models now open in south Overland Park

 Location: Noland St. at 175th Street (between Quivira and Pflumm), Overland Park, Kan.
 Chapel Hill Estates sales office, 17305 Bradshaw St. Chapel Hill Villas sales office, 13457 W. 174th Pl.

-Hours: Sales information center and model homes open daily until 5 p.m.
+Hours: Sales information center and model homes open daily at 17305 Bradshaw

 Web: ChapelHillKC.com and ChapelHill.Villas